uoy-cs-eng2/callcentre-sirius/README.md

 1. In the nested workspace, click on the "Reload Installed VSMs" button in the main toolbar (highlighted below in red): the diagrams will automatically update themselves.

 ![Screenshot of Eclipse toolbar with "Reload Installed VSMs" highlighted](./screenshots/reload-vsms.png)

+## Running tests on the EVL rules

+The `uk.ac.york.callcentre.validation.tests` project includes [EUnit](https://eclipse.dev/epsilon/doc/eunit/) tests for the EVL validation rules.

+To run these tests, right-click on the `Run EVL tests.launch` files inside the project and select "Run As - Run EVL tests".
+The EUnit view will open with the results (which should pass).

 ## Generating code from the model